lakshyakedia/reef-bot/README.md

 ## ❤️ Show Your Support

-If you find ReefBot helpful and enjoy using it, consider starring this repository and following its owner.
+If you find ReefBot helpful and enjoy using it, consider starring this repository and following me.
 Your support helps us continue to improve and maintain the bot for everyone.

 ## 📝 License